'Mulan' Reboot Is Beautiful, But Fails To Breathe New Life Into An Old Tale

 I'm glad to have seen Mulan in a theater months ago; having rewatched it recently at home from a digital screener, I can say that it isn't remotely the same experience.

 Mulan, while far from a great movie, was clearly made for the big screen.
-The director Niki Caro doesn't skimp on spectacle: She handles the large-scale action sequences with flair, and she fills the frame with beautiful costumes and majestic landscapes — many of them from New Zealand, which stands in nicely for China.
+Director Niki Caro doesn't skimp on spectacle: She handles the large-scale action sequences with flair, and she fills the frame with beautiful costumes and majestic landscapes — many of them from New Zealand, which stands in nicely for China.
 But I wish the movie's engagement with Chinese culture went deeper than that gorgeous surface — that it succeeded in breathing fresh dramatic life into this oft-told tale.

 Many novelists, playwrights and filmmakers have already tackled the ancient folk legend of Hua Mulan, a warrior who famously disguised herself as a man and fought valiantly in the Chinese army.
 In addition to drawing inspiration from the epic poem The Ballad of Mulan, the movie is a live-action remake of Disney's charming 1998 animated film Mulan.
 But Caro strikes a more serious tone.
-There are no fast-talking dragon sidekicks here, and no upbeat musical numbers.
-That's a bit of a shame, frankly: The stiffly earnest script could have used a little more showbiz pizzazz.
+There are no fast-talking dragon sidekicks here and no upbeat musical numbers.
+That's a bit of a shame, frankly: The stiffly earnest script could have used a little more showbiz pizazz.

 Still, I appreciate that unlike last year's Lion King remake, Mulan aspires to be more than an exact replica of the animated original.
 One crucial difference is that in this version of Mulan, the protagonist is a naturally gifted warrior.
 When we meet her, she's already swinging a sword and leaping over the rooftops, to the chagrin of her parents, who wish she would be a more traditionally subservient daughter and focus on finding a husband.